 In January 2008, the Company signed a farm-in agreement for a 25% working interest in Block 48/25c offshore in the British North Sea.
-The Company is obligated to pay its share of the drilling of one well on the block and a portion of the farminee's share of the well.
-Block 48/25c is located in the Southern Gas Basin and an exploration well is expected to be drilled during the third quarter of 2008.
+The Company is obligated to pay its share of the drilling of one exploratory well on the block, the drilling of which commenced in February 2009 and a portion of the farminee's share of the well.
+Block 48/25c is located in the Southern Gas Basin.